BugganeHuman/Warden/README.txt

 ## Installation
   git clone https://github.com/BugganeHuman/Warden
-  To ensure proper operation, place the .exe file along with the icon.png, or build it yourself using pyinstaller - pyinstaller --onefile --windowed --icon=icon.ico main.py command
+  To ensure proper operation, place the .exe file along with the icon.png, or build it yourself using pyinstaller - use command pyinstaller --onefile --windowed --icon=icon.ico main.py

 ## Project Structure
   logics.py - functions related to the project logic are stored